jguadagno/mscc-workshop/readme.md

 ## Slide Deck

-The slide deck for this workshop can be found [MSCC Workshop 2023.pptx](here)
+The slide deck for this workshop can be found [here](MSCC%20Workshop%202023.pptx)